simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 ## Conclusion

 Vitamin D supplementation for *everyone* might be a good idea.
-It's inexpensive and has no side-effects.
-Spring might be optimistic for the northern hemisphere, and somewhat worrisome for the southern.
+Spring might be optimistic for the northern hemisphere, and somewhat worrisome for the southern hemisphere.
+The worst that can be said for vitamin D is that supplementation may have no additional benefit if a person is not deficient.

 Getting sun might be an even better idea.
 Vitamin D is a proxy for sunlight, and sunlight almost certainly has other good effects, like the synthesis of nitric oxide.